Azi023/CarePoint/README.md

 # CarePoint
-A website for a Online Vaccination portal during the pandemic.
+A website for an Online Vaccination portal during the pandemic.